Popular Culture's Evolving View of the Suburbs

 And as NPR's Neda Ulaby reports, it may be an indication that popular culture is ready to take suburbia more seriously.

-Ms. KATE WINSLETT (Actor): (As Sarah Pierce) It's the hunger, the hunger for an alternative, and the refusal to accept a life of unhappiness.
+KATE WINSLETT: (As Sarah Pierce) It's the hunger, the hunger for an alternative, and the refusal to accept a life of unhappiness.

 ULABY: But director Todd Fields says he didn't set out to indict the suburban way of life.

-Mr. TODD FIELD (Director, Little Children): That field has been plowed by many other people before.
+TODD FIELD: That field has been plowed by many other people before.
 I also don't happen to believe that the people in the suburbs are any different from anywhere else.
 I'm a product of the suburbs.
 I grew up in the suburbs.

 ULABY: Field believes that using a suburban setting as a sort of shorthand for alienation and repression reveals the smugly provincial limits of a culture industry centered in cities.